 1 – Digestive System

-Many fast foods are made up of simple carbohydrates such as white bread or white rice.
-During digestion, your system breaks these carbohydrates down into sugar known as glucose.
-The glucose then is introduced into your bloodstream which then causes the pancreas to release insulin, which transports the blood throughout your body.
-Blood sugar levels drop as the sugar is absorbed which then leads to low blood sugar.
-Lastly, your pancreas releases glucagon which tells the liver to start making use of stored sugars.
+Fast foods s high in simple carbohydrates, such as white bread or white rice.
+During digestion, your system breaks these carbohydrates down into sugar, known as glucose.
+The glucose is then introduced into your bloodstream, which causes the pancreas to release insulin to absorb the sugar.
+Blood sugar levels drop as the sugar is absorbed, leading to low blood sugar.
+Lastly, your pancreas releases glucagon, which tells the liver to use stored sugars.
 If this continues regularly, it can put you at risk of type 2 diabetes.

 2 – Respiratory System

-Consuming fast food with excess calories regularly can lead to weight gain and obesity.
+Regularly consuming fast food with excess calories can lead to weight gain and obesity.
 Obesity causes respiratory issues such as shortness of breath, wheezing without much exertion, sleep apnea, and asthma.

 3 – Central Nervous System